chicheese/ChatGPT4Arch/README.md

 npm start
 ```

 Electron will open a window and load `chatgpt.com`.
 If the network is unavailable, you'll see a friendly offline fallback page with a reload button.
-If you prefer SSH remotes, swap the clone command for `git@github.com:chicheese/ChatGPT4Arch.git`.

 ## Project Structure